hngi/Dionysus-Slackbot/README.md

 in any channel call `/save-conversation` and the bot will reply with a `conversation saved` response.
 This command creates a slack.json file that holds the conversation history.

 2. By real time interaction:
-interact with the bot in real time by typing `@dionysus help` it will respond with `to save a conversation type \save-conversation.`
+interact with the bot in real time by typing `@dionysus help` it will respond with `to save a conversation type /save-conversation.`

 **Your conversation will be saved in the external drive.**